-I'll give thee assistance."
-The dragon came raging, 65 Wild-mooded stranger, when these words had been uttered ('Twas the second occasion), seeking his enemies, Men that were hated, with hot-gleaming fire-waves; With blaze-billows burned the board to its edges: The fight-armor failed then to furnish assistance 70 To the youthful spear-hero: but the young-aged stripling Quickly advanced 'neath his kinsman's war-target, Since his own had been ground in the grip of the fire.
-Beowulf strikes at the dragon.
-Then the warrior-king was careful of glory, He soundly smote with sword-for-the-battle, 75 That it stood in the head by hatred driven; Nægling was shivered, the old and iron-made His sword fails him.
-Brand of Beowulf in battle deceived him.
-'Twas denied him that edges of irons were able To help in the battle; the hand was too mighty 80 2Which every weapon, as I heard on inquiry, Outstruck in its stroke, when to struggle he carried The wonderful war-sword: it waxed him no better.
-The dragon advances on Beowulf again.
+I would rather die than go home with out my suzerain.
+Surely he does not deserve to die alone Sorrow should suffer, sink in the battle: Brand and helmet to us both shall be common, Shield-cover, burnie."
+Through the bale-smoke he stalked then, Went under helmet to the help of his chieftain, Briefly discoursing: "Beowulf dear, Perform thou all fully, as thou formerly saidst, Inothy youthful years, that while yet thou livedst [90] Thou wouldst let thine honor not ever be lessened.
+Thy life thou shalt save, mighty in actions, Atheling undaunted, with all of thy vigor; I'll give thee assistance."
+The dragon came raging, Wild-mooded stranger, when these words had been uttered ('Twas the second occasion), seeking his enemies, Men that were hated, with hot-gleaming fire-waves; With blaze-billows burned the board to its edges: The fight-armor failed then to furnish assistance To the youthful spear-hero: but the young-aged stripling Quickly advanced 'neath his kinsman's war-target, Since his own had been ground in the grip of the fire.
+Then the warrior-king was careful of glory, He soundly smote with sword-for-the-battle, That it stood in the head by hatred driven; Nægling was shivered, the old and iron-made Brand of Beowulf in battle deceived him.
+'Twas denied him that edges of irons were able To help in the battle; the hand was too mighty Which every weapon, as I heard on inquiry, Outstruck in its stroke, when to struggle he carried The wonderful war-sword: it waxed him no better.
+Then the people-despoiler-third of his onsets- Fierce-raging fire-drake, of feud-hate was mindful, Charged on the strong one, when chance was afforded, Heated and war-grim, seized on his neck With teeth that were bitter; he bloody did wax with Soul-gore seething; sword-blood in waves boiled.
+Wiglaf reminds Beowulf of his youthful boasts.
+The monster advances on them.